Nerwyn/material-rounded-theme/README.md

 - Retains the sidebar toggle and dashboard menu (small width screens) or action items (large width screens) from the navigation toolbar header in a top app bar.
 - Non-view buttons appear at top of screen near their original locations.
+- Adds the current view title to the center.
+- Height increased to 64px.
-- Buttons disappear when user is not scrolled to the top of the view.
+- Disappears when user is not scrolled to the top of the view.

 #### [Navigation Bar](https://m3.material.io/components/navigation-bar/overview)